Are you newcomers to the field of automation, or are you an experienced user intending to learn more about the topic?

 Function Block Diagram is based on so-called function blocks - segments of the pre-defined code made to perform a specific function.
 By using the FBD you can easily define the controller behaviour routines, set conditions, create input/output counters etc. Thanks to their intuitive design function blocks are a good choice for beginners or smaller automation project.
 FBD is, however, less suited to complex projects, as the high number of function blocks required may cause performance drops and longer response times.

-The Structured Text method, having a form of a text code, is, on the other hand, suitable for complex mathematical functions or for repetitive conditional tasks.
+The Structured Text method, having a form of text code, is, on the other hand, suitable for complex mathematical functions or for repetitive conditional tasks.
 The main advantage of the ST is its ability to encompass even very complex functionality into only a few lines of code.
 The text code is, however, less user-friendly and is suited rather for the more experienced users.

 An example of a project using the Function Block Diagram